aduchini/Final_project/README.md

 ## Results

 ### Preprocessing Data
-(explain how raw data was cleaned using pandas and re, filtered by language and location, and a new data file was created for NLP)
+(Explain how raw data was cleaned using pandas and re, filtered by language and location, and a new data file was created for NLP)

 ### Database Structure
-(Add sketch of the ER Diagram here)
+- Load raw dataset and preprocessed dataset to SQLite or PostgreSQL (Add sketch of the ER Diagram here)

 ### Natural Language Processing (Exploratory Data Analysis)
+- Extract preprocessed data from database
+- Use NLP to turn unstructured text into machine-usable code by:
 	- Tokenization
 	- Lemmatization and Stemming?
 	- Removing stop words
 	- Can use bag-of-words or tf-idf to get word frequency [*still left to decide best approach*]

 ### Sentiment Analysis
 - Extract polarity score (positive, negative or neutral) from text  [*still left to decide best approach*]
+- use Library TextBlob or Vader to get polarity and subjectivity scores.
+Seems Vader is a better option as it’s optimized for social media data.
+- to visualize words as word clouds use wordcloud library with matplotlib

 ### Polarity Prediction [*a maybe*]